arashiwalker/friday-project2/README.md

 ## Description

-_Friday Project based from the following objectives_ _Site uses brancing to return the result_
+* _Friday Project based from the following objectives_
+* _Site uses branching to return the result_
-_jQuery is used to show and hide the result after questions are answered and submitted_ _Form gathers input from the user_
+* _jQuery is used to show and hide the result after questions are answered and submitted_
+* _Form gathers input from the user_
-_Variable names are descriptive of what they represent_ _Web page is styled using Bootstrap and custom CSS_ _The project is in a presentable, portfolio-quality state_
+* _Variable names are descriptive of what they represent_
+* _Web page is styled using Bootstrap and custom CSS_
+* _The project is in a presentable, portfolio-quality state_

 ## functions/features